-Smoking and Vaping Prohibited = Smoking and Vaping Allowed
+Smoking and Vaping Prohibited \bigcirc = Smoking and Vaping Allowed

-Indoors

-Bars

-Restaurants

-Casinos and other gambling facilities

-Schools (preschool to post-secondary) Private Clubs

-Buildings and vehicles owned, leased, occupied, or operated by the City or State Prisons and other correctional facilities

-Private homes and vehicles Private and semi-private rooms in nursing homes and other long-term care facilities, when requested by all occupants in writing ٩ Tobacco businesses Electronic smoking device businesses (vape shops) (3) Cigar bars legally operating on or before 12/31/14 or with a pending application to operate as of 3/6/15 that is ultimately approved by City Council.
+Indoors Bars 8 Restaurants Casinos and other gambling facilities 8 Hotels and motels 8 Workplaces 8 Schools (preschool to post-secondary) 8 Private Clubs Common areas of multi-unit housing, including apartment complexes and condos 8 Buildings and vehicles owned, leased, occupied, or operated by the City or State Prisons and other correctional facilities Most other public places (enclosed by two or more walls/barriers), including: hospitals, nursing homes, public buses and street cars, retail stores, and retail service businesses 8 Private homes and vehicles ٩ Private and semi-private rooms in nursing homes and other long-term care facilities, when requested by all Þ occupants in writing Tobacco businesses 90 Electronic smoking device businesses (vape shops) ٩ Cigar bars legally operating on or before 12/31/14 or with a pending application to operate as of 3/6/15 that is ultimately approved by City Council.
 However, smoking is limited to cigars.
-Hookah bars legally operating on or before 12/31/14.
+9 Hookah bars legally operating on or before 12/31/14.
 However, smoking is limited to hookahs.
-Convention facilities during Mardi Gras Balls Outdoors

-In and within 5 feet of Richard and Annette Bloch Cancer Survivors Plaza on Loyola Avenue In and within 5 feet of Lafayette Square Sports arenas, stadiums, amphitheaters, and recreational areas with playground equipment, except during concerts, fairs, farmers markets, festivals, and parades 8 In bleachers and grandstands for use by spectators at sporting events 3 buildings owned by the state 3 Secondary Schools 3 Designated smoking and vaping sections of outdoor seating, serving areas, balconies, and courtyards of bars, restaurants, casinos, facilities that operate slot machines, pari-mutuel wagering facilities, and off-track wagering facilities, such as the Fair Grounds. ٩ All other outdoor locations
+I Convention facilities during Mardi Gras Balls P Outdoors Workplaces, such as construction sites \bigotimes In and within 5 feet of Richard and Annette Bloch Cancer Survivors Plaza on Loyola Avenue In and within 5 feet of Lafayette Square Sports arenas, stadiums, amphitheaters, and recreational areas with playground equipment, except during concerts, fairs, farmers markets, festivals, and parades 8 In bleachers and grandstands for use by spectators at sporting events State law: Smoking prohibited within 25 feet of public entrances and wheelchair ramps of office buildings owned by the State ( State law: Smoking prohibited within 200 feet of entrances, exits, and outdoor areas of elementary and secondary schools ( Designated smoking and vaping sections of outdoor seating, serving areas, balconies, and courtyards of bars, restaurants, casinos, facilities that operate slot machines, pari-mutuel wagering facilities, and off-track wagering facilities, such as the Fair Grounds. ٩ All other outdoor locations ٩

+NEW ORLEANS SMOKE-FREE ORDINANCE

-Frequently Asked Questions
+Frequently Asked Questions:

-Why Is this Ordinance Important?
+Why is this ordinance important?

 This ordinance protects the public's health by reducing exposure to secondhand smoke and encouraging smokers to quit.
 Tobacco use is the leading preventable cause of death in the United States.
 It causes cancer, heart disease, stroke, lung diseases (such as emphysema), and diabetes.
-More than 20 million people in the United States have died from smoking-related diseases since 1964, including 2.5 million nonsmokers as a result of exposure to secondhand smoke.
+Cigarettes are responsible for more than 480,000 deaths per year in the U.S. That number includes more than 41,000 deaths caused by secondhand smoke exposure.
+This is about one in five deaths annually.
+In other words, 1,300 deaths every day.